Blair Lewis: Biography

 Lewis has published widely on gastroenterological research and co-authored multiple books including: Gastroenterology for the House Officer (1989), Flexible Sigmoidoscopy (1996), Gastrointestinal Endoscopy Clinics of North America; Enteroscopy (1999), and Capsule Endoscopy Simplified (2010).
 He also holds editorial positions at multiple medical journals including: Gastroenterology, Digestive Diseases and Sciences, American Journal of Gastroenterology, Gastrointestinal Endoscopy, Southern Medical Journal, Endoscopy, Journal of Clinical Gastroenterology, and The Medical Letter.

 Honors and awards

-Lewis received the Distinguished Service Award from Mount Sinai School of Medicine in 1996; Gastroenterology Divisional Award from Mount Sinai in 1989; Leo M. Davidoff Society Award from Montefiore Hospital in 1983; the Sigma Xi Award for Undergraduate Research in 1978 from Dartmouth College; High Distinction in Biology in 1978 from Dartmouth College; and was a Rufus Choate Scholar at Dartmouth College in 1977.

 He is listed as one of the 75 Best Gastroenterologists in America in 2010, and also as one of the 125 Leading Gastroenterologists in 2011 by Becker's ASC Review.
 CastleConnolly.com names him in the Best Doctors of America and the Best 100 Doctors in Manhattan lists.
 He has also been listed as one of the top 5% of New York City doctors by SuperDoctors.com for the years 2008–2011.
 He has received the Patient's Choice Award for two successive years by PatientsChoice.org.